 Time – 2 – 3 hours

 Mixing urban and rural paddling, this paddling trail takes you through the heart of Lancaster before out into the fields that surround the city.
-Just upstream of the start point of this paddle trail is a large aqueduct that crosses over the river Lune.
+Just upstream of the start point of this paddle trail is a large aqueduct that crosses over the River Lune.
 The aqueduct is a great view point to check out before you get going on your paddle.
-This whole trail is also followed by a well surfaced canal path, meaning all the family can join the adventure even off the water.
+This whole trail is also followed by a well surfaced canal towpath, meaning all the family can join the adventure even off the water.

 As you paddle through Lancaster you will see remnants of its industrial past, as well as some notable architecture.
-Within the first few kilometres you will see the spire of St Peters church and bridges with special significance.
+Within the first few kilometres you will see the spire of St Peter’s church and bridges with special significance.
 Bridge 100 on the canal takes the towpath from the right to the left of the canal, designed in such a way that the horses did not need to be unhitched, saving time and effort.

 You will also notice a number of canal side pubs dotted along the route.
 The ever popular Water Witch marks the start of the more rural leg of the paddle trail.
 Through the open fields you will have the opportunity to see a whole range of wildlife, from kingfishers to oystercatchers.
 These rolling fields stay with you up until your finish point at Galgate Marine, usually busy with boats.

 Paddleboard, kayak, and canoe along one of England’s best kept secrets, the Bridgewater and Taunton Canal.
 Opened in 1827, the canal links the River Tone and Parrett.
 Beautifully maintained by a group of volunteer wardens, the idyllic waterway and towpath are a thing of real beauty.
 Despite being cut off from the rest of the canal system, fascinating lock structures and peaceful surroundings make this a unique paddle trail.